Graduate Student Handbook

 NOTE: Ph.D. students who want to receive a master’s degree along the way may substitute a passing WQE for the master’s comprehensive examination.

-For the Ph.D. degree, students must also complete at least three terms of CS201 with grades of Satisfactory (in addition to the three terms of CS 201 that may have been completed for the M.S. degree).
-The Breadth Requirements form and instructions are available here.
+PhD students must complete at least three quarters of Computer Science 201 with grades of Satisfactory (in addition to the three quarters of CS 201 that may have been completed for the M.S. degree).

 Proposal of Fields (POF)